mieubrisse/personal-writing/building-your-exobrain/post.md

 1. Values = the things you value in life.
 2. They're entirely self-authored, _independent of_ society.
-    - You are even free to choose things like, "I value stealing as much money as possible."
+    - You're even free to choose things like, "I value stealing as much money as possible."
 Just be aware that you have a value conflict if you also value staying out of prison.
 3. There are two types of values, **terminal** and **non-terminal**:
     - Terminal values don't have a "why"; you value them just because you do.
     - Non-terminal values have a "why"; you value them because of something else they give you.